-and will then retrieve records for the depositing department.
+and will then retrieve records for the depositing department to collect

 While records staff are responsible for locating records down to the listed level of description, it is up to staff who wish to retrieve records to interrogate them to find a higher level of information.
-For example, if a department is dealing with a Freedom of Information request, or if they are uncertain of in which record they might find a specific piece of information, it would be up to the Records Manager to locate the specifies boxes or files, but up to the retrieving officer to search through the individual records.
+For example, if a department is dealing with a Freedom of Information request, or if they are uncertain of in which record they might find a specific piece of information, it would be up to Records Management staff to locate the specified boxes or files, but up to the retrieving officer to search through the individual records.